evaadam23/djebbar-site-academic/content/en/publication/djebbar-oeuvre-1981/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: L'oeuvre algébrique d'al-Khayyam, traduction française et analyse, Alep, Institut d’Histoire des Sciences Arabes
+title: The algebraic work of al-Khayyâm, critical edition, French translation and analysis, Alep, Institute for the History of Arabic Sciences
 subtitle: ''
 summary: ''
 authors: